Applications for the 2023 University of Toronto Summer Undergraduate Research Program (SURP) in astronomy & astrophysics are now open. Apply here.

 - Participate in U of T public outreach activities

-Students work with astronomers from the Dunlap Institute, the David A Dunlap Department of Astronomy & Astrophysics (DADDAA), or the Canadian Institute for Theoretical Astrophysics (CITA), depending on their research interest, choice of research project, or supervisor.
+Students work with astronomers from the Dunlap Institute or the David A Dunlap Department of Astronomy & Astrophysics (DADDAA) depending on their research interest, choice of research project, or supervisor.

 SURP is open to students who are Canadian citizens or permanent residents.
 If you are not a Canadian citizen or permanent resident and would like to apply, you must:

-- or, have a work permit allowing you to work with the University of Toronto
+- have a work permit allowing you to work with the University of Toronto

 You can apply if you have participated in the U of T astronomy & astrophysics SURP in previous years.